 Although lending institutions have been obligated (for loans closed after July '99) to cancel Private Mortgage Insurance (PMI) when the mortgage balance goes below 78% of the purchase price, they do not have to cancel PMI automatically if the loan's equity is above 22%.
 (The law does not cover certain higher risk mortgages.)
 The good news is that you can cancel your PMI yourself (for a mortgage loan closing after July '99), without considering the original purchase price, after the equity rises to twenty percent.

-Familiarize yourself with your mortgage statements to keep a running total of principal payments.
-You'll want to stay aware of the prices of the houses that sell around you.
-If your mortgage is fewer than five years old, chances are you haven't made much progress with the principal � you have been paying mostly interest.
+Familiarize yourself with your loan statements to keep a running total of principal payments.
+Make yourself aware of the selling prices of other houses in your neighborhood.
+If your mortgage is under five years old, probably you haven't paid down much principal � you have paid mostly interest.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.